eunwho2/evScope/README.md

 won't be fragmentation at least on the local network.
 Second, and probably more important, is that the Canvas element on the web page will be scaled in multiples/fractions of 600 pixels in the X axis.
 A display isn't enhanced that much if you have more points than there are pixels in the physical screen (fancy pixel shading aside).
 And I picked 600 because it fits a layout on a full size screen and can be divided down by 2's for responsive display on smaller devices.
 Again, its kind of arbitrary and depends on the application.
+On the con side, if you zoom in to a trace by setting the seconds/division field to smaller values, if you don't have many samples per division you can see the quantization of the trace line.